devilhyt/pcb-defect-detection/README.md

     # Disable Weights & Biases logging
     wandb disabled
     ```
-  - If you choose to enable Weights & Biases logging, you need to authenticate your account.
+  - If you choose to enable Weights & Biases logging, you need to log in to your account.
       ```bash
       wandb login
       ```